lighttransport/gltf-insight/doc/jsonrpc.md

 }
 ```

-"rotation" parameter is specified by quaternion as in glTF spec.
+"rotation" parameter value is specified by quaternion as in glTF spec.
 "rotation_angle" parameter is a gltf-insight extension.
-It specifis rotation by Euler angle(in degree).
+It specifies rotation by Euler angle(in degree).
 The order of rotation axes is currently set to `XYZ`(Maya default).

 Example: